Dental Braces - Brace Choices

 This is perhaps better represented proportionately, by the informed-funnel diagram below:

-For most routine Orthodontic Braces cases, despite the plethora of Orthodontic articles churned out, the published evidence is regularly inconclusive, poor quality and/or simply fails to demonstrate clear Oral Health benefit.
+For most routine Orthodontic Braces cases, despite the plethora of Orthodontic articles churned out, the published evidence is regularly inconclusive, poor quality and/or simply fails to demonstrate clear any credible Intra-Oral Health benefit.
 Thus in the joint DECISION funnel above, Clinical Experience in specific approaches and Patient wishes/expectations dominate the BEST evidence-based dentistry outcomes, in the real World of individual choices and personalised care.

 So which is the best TYPE of Braces for most cases?